-If your home is located in a wind-borne debris zone (any location where the basic wind speed for code purposes is 120 mph or greater), it is important that window coverings not only withstand hurricane force winds, but also withstand impacts.
-The usual standard for impact resistance is known as the "Large Missile Impact Test" as defined by several similar norms (ASTM E1886/1996, Miami-Dade TAS Standards, or others).
+If your home is located in a windborne debris zone (any location where the basic wind speed for code purposes is 120 mph or greater), it is important that window coverings not only withstand hurricane force winds, but also withstand impacts.
+The usual standard for impact resistance is known as the "Large Missile Impact Test" as defined by several similar norms.
 Essentially, these tests determine whether a given shutter can withstand the impact of a nine-pound 2 x 4 fired at the shutter at 30+ mph, followed by cyclic wind load testing.

-Window coverings must be installed properly in order to properly protect the opening.
-They must be attached to the frame of the house - not just the frame of the window.
 Coverings that are installed should be tested and approved to meet industry standards for hurricane impact.
 Check with the manufacturer.
 Always use only licensed contractors and reputable dealers.

-The International Hurricane Protection Association (a trade association group comprised of manufacturers, contractors and other industry professionals) has several tips regarding selection of products, selection of installing contractors and other useful information on its website: www.inthpa.com.21
+The International Hurricane Protection Association (a trade association group comprising manufacturers, contractors and other industry professionals) has several tips regarding selection of products, selection of installing contractors and other useful information on its website: www.inthpa.com.21